 Depending on what route you are using can go around Mt.
-Kenya region, and pass through all the counties.
-Enjoy the greenery, scenic views, the winding and flat roads, and on a good day, you might get a chance to see Mt.
-Kenya.
+Kenya region and pass through all the counties.
+Enjoy the greenery, scenic views, the winding and flat roads, and on a good day; you might get a chance to see Mount Kenya.

-Main Routes to Use around Mt.
-Kenya region
+Main Routes to Use Around Mount Kenya Region

 First is the Mwea- Embu – Chogoria route.
 It is longer and more hilly than the other routes.
 It is also one of the most dangerous roads to drive, courtesy of the notorious Nithi Bridge.
 If you do decide to take this route, make a point of getting some scrumptious Nyama Choma from Mitheru, just before you descend the Nithi Bridge.

 The second route is the Mwea – Ishiara – Tharaka – Chaaria route.
 I have managed to use part of this route.
 From Nkubu to Mitunguu, Chaaria and Meru.
 It is flatter and shorter than the first route, and will also serve you with some beautiful scenery.

 The third route, the Nyeri – Nayuki- Timau route.
 It is also short, no hills to meander and has a better view of Mt.
 Kenya.
 On a good day, you can see the peaks.

 “When was the last time you did something for the first time?”